Fritz Siebel: Early years

-Immigration to the USA
+Immigration to the United States

 In 1936 Siebel immigrated to the United States and was joined by his family in 1937, and they settled in New York City.
 The other relatives who remained in Europe perished in the Holocaust.

 Death

-Frederick Siebel died New York City in December 1991.
+Frederick Siebel died in New York City on December 27, 1991.
+Siebel's first marriage ended in divorce; he was survived by his second wife, seven children, 10 grandchildren and 2 great-grandchildren.

-Work as a Graphic Artist
+Work as a graphic artist

-Early USA Years
+Early United States years

-In NYC, after his immigration, Siebel made a living illustrating posters and other advertising material for the Paramount Pictures movie studio.
+In New York City, after his immigration, Siebel made a living illustrating posters and other advertising material for the Paramount Pictures movie studio.
 He also worked as a demonstrator of Austrian skiing techniques at Saks Fifth Avenue.

-WWII and the "Someone Talked" poster
+World War II and the "Someone Talked" poster

 During World War II Siebel served in the United States Army between 1941 and 1943.

 Before the war, in 1938, he submitted a poster to a national competition for posters on the subject of national security for which First Lady Eleanor Roosevelt was a judge.
 His entry, "Someone Talked", won several awards and was only published in 1942, during the war.

-Trivia

 The poster was chosen by David Mamet as an "ominous World War II propaganda poster" on the wall in the workplace in his 1997 neo-noir movie "The Spanish Prisoner".

-Advertising and Magazines
+Advertising and magazines

 Following his work at Paramount Pictures and the success of "Someone Talked", there was a growing demand for Siebel's work, and he began creating illustrations for advertisements and for magazines, working among others with Collier's Magazine, Holiday Magazine and The Saturday Evening Post.
 Among others, he created ads for Ballantine Beer and Schlitz beer.